AUTOSAR: History

-In 2013, AUTOSAR entered a continuous working mode for its classic Platform to maintain the standard and provide selected improvements, including releases R4.2, and 1.0 of acceptance tests.
+In 2013, the AUTOSAR consortium introduced a continuous working mode for the Classic Platform to maintain the standard and provide selected improvements (including releases R4.2, and 1.0 of acceptance tests).

-In 2016, work on the Adaptive Platform began.
-A first release (17-03) was published in early 2017, followed by release 17-10 in October 2017 and release 18-03 in March 2018.
-With release 18-10 in October 2018, major development activities were published.
+In 2016, work began on the Adaptive Platform.
+An initial release (17-03) was published in early 2017, followed by release 17–10 in October 2017 and release 18–03 in March 2018.
+With release 18–10 in October 2018, the major development activities were published.

-In December 2020, AUTOSAR R20-11 was virtually released.
+In December 2023, AUTOSAR R23-11 was virtually released.

 Concept and goals

+Vision

+AUTOSAR aims to establish a global standard for software and methodology, enabling open E/E system architectures for future intelligent mobility.
+This vision focuses on ensuring high levels of dependability, particularly in terms of safety and security.

+Motivation and Goals of AUTOSAR

-AUTOSAR provides specifications of basic software modules, defines application interfaces and builds a common development methodology based on standardized exchange format.
-Basic software modules made available by the AUTOSAR layered software architecture can be used in vehicles of different manufacturers and electronic components of different suppliers, thereby reducing expenditures for research and development.
+AUTOSAR provides specifications for basic software modules, defines application interfaces, and builds a common development methodology based on a standardized exchange format.
+The basic software modules made available by the AUTOSAR layered software architecture can be used in vehicles from different manufacturers and electronic components from different suppliers, thereby reducing expenditures for research and development.

 Based on this principle, AUTOSAR aims to prepare for upcoming technologies.

-Software architecture
+The motivation behind AUTOSAR is to manage the increasing complexity of software and E/E systems as their functional scope expands.
+The initiative is designed to support flexibility in product modifications, upgrades, and updates, while leveraging scalable solutions within and across product lines.
+Enhancing scalability and flexibility in the integration and transfer of functions is a key objective, aiming to improve the quality and reliability of software and E/E systems.

+The goals of AUTOSAR include addressing future vehicle requirements such as availability, safety, software upgrades, updates, and maintainability.
+AUTOSAR seeks to enhance scalability and flexibility for function integration and transfer.
+Additionally, the initiative aims to increase the use of "Commercial off the Shelf" software and hardware components across product lines, promoting software reuse.
+By accelerating development and maintenance processes, AUTOSAR intends to improve the management of product and process complexity and risk, while optimizing the costs associated with scalable systems.
+Based on this principle, AUTOSAR aims to prepare for upcoming technologies.

+Released AUTOSAR Standards

 AUTOSAR uses a three-layer architecture: